Leaving is never easy.

-Offering to help your employer during the ‘transition period’ of you leaving.
+Offer to help your employer during the ‘transition period’ before you leave by:

-- Offer to train a fellow worker in your job role,
+- Training up a fellow worker in your job role.

-- Suggest a fellow member of staff who you think could do your job well.
+- Suggesting a fellow member of staff who could do your job temporarily.

 Remember that even if your offer of assistance isn’t accepted it will still be appreciated.